qinguorui2001/tp/docs/UserGuide.md

 Format: `remove n/NAME INDEX`

-* The name is case-insensitive. e.g. n/alex yeoh will match Alex Yeoh.
+* The name is case-insensitive.

+  e.g. n/alex yeoh will match Alex Yeoh.
 * Deletes the deadline of person `NAME` at the specified `INDEX`.
 * Removes the specified assignment of person `NAME` at the specified `INDEX`.
 * The index refers to the index number shown in the displayed assignment list.
-* The index must be a positive integer 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `remove n/Wei Chang 10` deletes the 10th assignment in Wei Chang’s assignment list.

-### Marking an assignment with deadline as done: `done`
+### Marking an assignment : `done`

-Marks a specified assignment's deadline of a person as done.
+Marks a specified assignment's deadline of a person as completed.
+* Assignments with uncompleted/pending status will have an orange tag.
+* Assignments with completed status will have a green tag.

 Format: `done n/NAME INDEX`

 Examples:
-* `done n/John Doe 4` marks the 4th assignment in John Doe’s assignment list as done.
+* `done n/John Doe 4` marks the 4th assignment in John Doe’s assignment list as completed.

 ### Showing person’s assignment list: `show`